 After a day of exploring and adventure I like nothing more than enjoying a delicious dinner before snuggling up in a comfortable bed.
 The island offers a wide range of accommodation to suit many tastes and budgets although choices are somewhat limited in the smaller, more remote settlements.
 Like many of our clients, I like to try and avoid the chain hotels, so we have worked hard to find accommodation that exudes the character of the destination and the personality of the owners.
 As a result we can now offer a range of bed and breakfast properties that not only provide comfortable lodging but also a chance to meet the locals and learn more about the area you are visiting.
 My favorites include Cable Cove Inn in Tofino, run by Ram and Sonya.
 Ram is a fully trained chef so meals here are a real treat and rooms are delightful with water views.
 Another favorite of mine is Abigail’s, a lovely old house in downtown Victoria, whose rooms have fireplaces and where sherry and hors d’oeuvres are served in the library before dinner.

 By far the island’s greatest asset is its prolific wildlife, and no trip to Canada is complete without seeing bears or whales.
-Two of my favorite wilderness lodges are located off the east coast of the island amongst stunning towering peaks and both offer some of the world’s best black and grizzly bear watching.
+Two of my favorite wilderness lodges are located off the east coast of the island among stunning towering peaks and both offer some of the world’s best black and grizzly bear watching.
 One is Knight Inlet Lodge, accessed from Campbell River, and the other is Great Bear Lodge, reached from Port Hardy and owned and run by our good friend, and superb biologist, Tom Rivest.
 He takes his guests in small groups out, either on foot or by boat, impressing all with his knowledge, boundless enthusiasm and love and respect for the surrounding wilderness.
 He will show you fresh bear tracks, where best to go to see bears at close range and explain the biodiversity of this wonderful temperate rainforest.
 Limited to just 10 guests at any one time, you can be assured of a very personal and expert perspective on this unique and untouched corner of British Columbia.
 If your budget or time does not stretch to these multi-day stays, we can offer a day trip to a remote and beautiful fjord to see grizzly bears at close quarters, departing from Campbell River, or a morning spent, like Fiona did, viewing black bears as they forage along the shore at Tofino.
 I have also seen black bears at remoter roadsides whilst driving through the island.
-I consider whale-watching here to be some of the best in the world; every March some 20,000 grey whales migrate north within sight of the coast.
-Summer is the best time, with orcas seen from Victoria and in the Johnstone Strait near Telegraph Cove, and grey whales seen from Tofino.
+I consider whale-watching here to be some of the best in the world; every March some 20,000 gray whales migrate north within sight of the coast.
+Summer is the best time, with orcas seen from Victoria and in the Johnstone Strait near Telegraph Cove, and gray whales seen from Tofino.
 I have also frequently seen large numbers of seals, sea lions and sea otters on boat trips around the coast.
 The island has bald eagles in enormous numbers and, apparently, Canada’s highest concentration of the rarely seen cougar.